mvantellingen/python-zeep/docs/index.rst

    wsse
    plugins
    helpers
+   reporting_bugs
    changes

 Support
 =======

 If you encounter bugs then please `let me know`_ .
-A copy of the WSDL file if possible would be most helpful.
+Please see :doc:`reporting_bugs` for information how to best report them.

 I'm also able to offer commercial support.
 Please contact me at info@mvantellingen.nl for more information.